How To Eliminate Quest 2 Blur Completely

 Just like the lenses on glasses, the ones in the Quest 2 can easily get smudged, whether it is from your fingers, the vapor generated as you play some intense games, or because they get into contact with your hair that is naturally greasy.

-You can clean the lenses with a microfiber cloth, or if you do not have it around, you can also use the one-time-use glass wipes.
-If you decide to use the glass wipes, make sure to let the lenses dry for a minute or two, as the alcohol evaporating from the surface of the lenses will sting your eyes.
+If you do not have a microfiber cloth, you can also use the one-time-use glass wipes.
+If you decide to use the glass wipes, make sure to let the lenses dry for a minute or two, as the alcohol evaporating from the surface of the lenses can sting your eyes.

 4. Find the “Sweet Spot”